Large sieve inequality for sums of Legendre symbols over short intervals: Comments and open questions

 \section{Comments and open questions}

-Theorem~\ref{thm: Bound M2Quh} implies that for almost all primes $p\le Q$, quadratic residues and non-residues are uniformly distributed in an arbitrary interval of length $h \to \infty$ as $Q \to \infty$.
+For each prescribed interval $(u,u+h]$, Theorem~\ref{thm: Bound M2Quh} implies that, as $Q\to\infty$ and $h\to\infty$, quadratic residues and non-residues are asymptotically equidistributed for almost all primes $p\in[Q,2Q]$.

-We observe that while we presented our bounds in Theorems~\ref{thm: Bound M2Quh} and~\ref{thm: Bound MsQuh} in full generality, they are mostly interesting when $h$ is very small and the first term dominates and having $\pi(Q)$ instead of $Q$ is crucial.
-Otherwise we can extend the summation over primes $p$ to all integers $q$ and use a much simpler argument which does not appeal to any sieve method.
+Although Theorems~\ref{thm: Bound M2Quh} and~\ref{thm: Bound MsQuh} were stated in full generality, they are most useful when $h$ is very small, so that the first term dominates.
+In this regime, the factor $\pi(Q)$ in place of $Q$ is essential.
+Outside this range, one may extend the summation from primes $p$ to all integers $q$ and use a simpler argument that requires no sieve.

-It is natural to ask whether a similar result can be established for the expected number of primitive roots.
-Quadratic reciprocity plays an important role in the argument and thus it does not immediately extend to other characters, which seems to be necessary to approach this question.
-For primitive roots in initial intervals, the currently best known results and technique of~\cite{KST} allow to investigate primitive roots in initial intervals $[1,h]$ of length
+It is natural to ask whether an analogous result can be obtained for primitive roots.
+Quadratic reciprocity plays a central role in our argument, which therefore does not extend directly to the other characters needed for this problem.
+For primitive roots in initial intervals, the best currently known results and the method of~\cite{KST} make it possible to study intervals $[1,h]$ of length

-for some constant $A$, but do not work for intervals away from the origin.
+for some constant $A>0$.
+These methods do not apply to intervals away from the origin.